rule

 Text 6

-As Kes'î,'s teeth came in touch with the Lord His arm fell they out as if they had come in contact with a redhot iron and swelled the arm of the Supreme Soul having entered his body up like a sick belly [of dropsy] in neglect.
+As Kes'ī's teeth came in touch with the Lord's arm, they fell out as if they had come in contact with a red-hot iron.
+Thereupon the arm of the Supreme Soul swelled within his body, so that his belly expanded like a diseased belly does after being neglected.

-As Kes'i's teeth came in touch with the Lord His arm fell they out as if they had come in contact with a redhot iron and swelled the arm of the Supreme Soul having entered his body up like a sick belly [of dropsy] in neglect.
+As Kes'ī's teeth came in touch with the Lord His arm fell they out as if they had come in contact with a redhot iron and swelled the arm of the Supreme Soul having entered his body up like a sick belly [of dropsy] in neglect.
 (Vedabase)

 Text 7